 To become a diver you need to have a specific diving qualification and certification.
 You also need to:

 - be at least 18 years old

 - have a current medical clearance from the Diving Hyperbaric Medicine Service

-- have a Certificate of Competence, issued by the Occupational Safety and Health Service of the Ministry of Business, Innovation and Employment.
-This must be renewed every 5 years.
+- have a Certificate of Competence, issued by Worksafe, renewed every five years.

-There are no specific secondary educational requirements, but physical education, maths, physics and workshop technology are useful.
+There are no specific secondary educational requirements to become a diver.
+However, physical education, maths, physics and workshop technology are useful.

 Divers need to be: